pawel-boczarski/stagira/README.md

 `now "demonstrate how to output a number" [out] set[out](1997);`

 will not set anything in the memory, putting the number on the screen.

+## The special `in` binding

+Similar to `out` , there is also an `in` binding enabling the user to input something from the keyboard.
+For now only integer values are supported.
+Of course this parameter only has sense in the "species" part as this is read-only by nature.

+This code just echoes the number input by the user:

+`now "check simplest echo possible" [out](in) set[out](in);`

 ## The special `bind` binding